anthonylouismorton/Code-201/reading-notes/Read-12.md

 - Paths are then created using a path function.
 These form how the shape will appear

 ### Drawing Shapes with Canvas
-- Many stylings can be provides on a Canvas element
+- Many stylings can be provided on a Canvas element
 - Color styling includes fill and stroke colors
 - Transparency can also be applied
-- Different line styling includes width, endlines, linejoins and dashing
+- Different line styling includes width, endlines, line joins, and dashing
-- Gradients, shadows and patterns can also be applied as styling
+- Gradients, shadows, and patterns can also be applied as styling
 - Styling of charts within a canvas element is applied in the JS of a directory and not using CSS.
 Example syntax is as follows:
 > linearGradient(x1, y1, x2, y2)
 *This creates a linear gradient object*